 It can then spread to other parts of the body.

+Radical mastectomy.
 The entire breast is removed, including the nipple, the areola, the overlying

 large tumors that are growing into the chest muscles.

+Skin-sparing mastectomy.
 The breast tissue, nipple, and areola are

 removed.
 But most of the skin over the breast is saved.
 This type of surgery is

 used only when breast reconstruction is done right after the mastectomy.
 It may

-not be a good treatment for tumors that are large or near the skin surface.
+not be a good option for tumors that are large or near the skin surface.

 including the ducts going all the way up to the nipple and areola, is removed.
 But